 - Heat cream in a small saucepan over medium-low heat.

-- When cream is very hot (but not boiling), pour over chocolate.
+- When cream is very hot (but not boiling), pour over chopped chocolate.
 Let sit for one minute and then stir gently until smooth.

 - Allow to cool slightly before using.